 Drawing and painting careers

 - Sketch artist

 - Fashion designer

 Curriculum within the drawing and painting bachelor's degree includes core foundation courses in art as well as courses in art history, drawing and painting.
 A variety of electives throughout the major allow you to expand your areas of expertise and opens door to additional career paths.

-Classes for drawing and painting majors may include:
+What classes do drawing and painting majors take?

 Learn more about the comprehensive drawing and painting major in the UWEC course catalog.

 Thinking about a bachelor’s degree in art?
 Here are other programs you may be interested in exploring.